 Evaluate all project design assets.

-Review all design assets, including resources such as visual design and interaction concepts, wireframes, and prototypes.
-This will help identify barriers before significant coding work takes place.
+Review all design assets and resources like visual design and interaction concepts, wireframes, and prototypes.
+Identify barriers prior to beginning significant coding work.
 Consider reviewing resources such as personas, user stories, and storyboards.
-Incorporating the needs of users with disabilities into these assets can help designers and developers better understand how people will interact with your website.
+Incorporating the needs of users with disabilities into these assets at an early stage can help designers and developers better understand how people will interact with your website.

 Review accessibility solutions with key team members.

 Have representatives from all relevant project teams review identified barriers.
 This helps create a shared understanding of solution constraints, such as organizational brand guidelines or authoring tool limitations.
 Where there are resource constraints, aim to prioritize the issues that have the greatest impact yet require fewer resources to address.

+Include input from users with disabilities as part of your evaluations and reviews.
+This will help to establish a baseline for creating a thorough examination and address areas for improvement prior to implementation that provides real-time solutions.

 Evaluate throughout the project and ensure a comprehensive evaluation on completed website.

 Plan evaluations for key milestones or sprints throughout the development process.
-Key pages or processes and stand alone components can be evaluated as they become available.
+Key pages or processes and stand-alone components can be evaluated as they become available.
 Aim to ensure that what has been created meets the standards outlined in your organizational policy.

-Include input from users with disabilities as part of your evaluations.
 Encourage team members to attend testing sessions as this provides considerable insight into barriers and helps team members identify with the problems caused.
 Identified barriers should be reviewed by key team members to identify suitable solutions which should then be fed into the next development cycle.

 Plan for a reasonable gap between completion and go-live to address any final barriers.